-Theme Progress of Activity completed by Newport Council to 1st February 2022 Some delays with the construction of Social Housing Grant funded schemes developed in partnership with Housing Associations.
+Theme Progress of Activity completed by Newport Council to 1 st March 2022 Some delays with the construction of Social Housing Grant funded schemes developed in partnership with Housing Associations.
 Increased labour and material costs impacting the delivery of Disabled Facilities Grant Programme and possible impact on affordable housing in the city.
-EU Community Grant Scheme launched and awarded 4 projects with funding EU citizens' rights cards distributed to community venues across Newport
+EU Community Grant Scheme launched and awarded 4 projects with funding EU citizens' rights cards distributed to community venues across Newport Rights and entitlements sessions for communities and professionals planned for Spring 2022.